 Would that it were day again! — with twilight near!

-In the first stanza of this piece the speaker states the main problem which is haunting and disrupting the patterns of her life.
+In the first stanza of ‘Ashes of Life’ the speaker states the main problem which is haunting and disrupting the patterns of her life.
 It is the fact that “Love has gone.”
 The reader does not know at this point, nor at any point in the poem, what exactly happened to the speaker.
 Whether a lover has died, or only left, or what came between the two of them.

 It is not only the fact that the speaker has lost her love, but the resulting impact of that loss.
 All the days that she is living are “all alike.”
 She follows the same routine every morning and night.
 The speaker gets up and makes herself eat, and then finds herself once more ready to sleep, wishing that night would come more quickly.
 This is a clear sign that the speaker is in the deep throws of depression, wishing for any escape she can get from the monotony, and emotions of her real life.

 She desires sleep all through her waking hours and when it is time to rest she is unable to.
 She lies awake and listens to “the slow hours strike.”
 The narrator is unable to find the relief that she is so desperately craving.
 The last lines provide a reversal of her previous state of mind.
 She now wants nothing more than for it to be “day again—with twilight near!”

 Love has gone and left me and I don’t know what to do;

 This or that or what you will is all the same to me;

 But all the things that I begin I leave before I’m through, —

 There’s little use in anything as far as I can see.